mateussouzaweb/nicedeck/docs/HELP.md

-shortcuts       list current user shortcuts scrape          scrape data on SteamGridDB launch          launch shortcut with given ID add             add a new shortcut to library modify          update or delete shortcut with given ID install         install or update programs
+shortcuts       list current user shortcuts scrape          scrape data on SteamGridDB launch          launch shortcut with given ID create          create a new shortcut from given path add             add a new shortcut to library modify          update or delete shortcut with given ID install         install or update programs